elder abuse prevention network (North Metro)

 The activities of the EAPN are actioned through the Working Groups.

 Meetings & Events

-Training opportunities available related to elder abuse awareness and prevention:
+Training opportunities related to elder abuse awareness and prevention:

-The training is only running until the end of June and please register ASAP via https://www.bouverie.org.au/training/specialist_program/elder_abuse
+The training is running until the end of June.
+Please register ASAP via https://www.bouverie.org.au/training/specialist_program/elder_abuse

 Note: If any training sessions are fully booked, Bouverie will be keeping record of the numbers still wanting to undertake training and can put their name on the waiting list.